 What’s your voice type?
 Lyric or dramatic?

-It has become a common practice, in colleges and conservatories around the world, for teachers to become extremely fearful of “pushing” the young singer.
+Let me start with a rant: it has become a common practice, in colleges and conservatories around the world, for teachers to become extremely fearful of “pushing” the young singer.
 While it’s quite understandable to have a regard for lyricism in singing, it is equally dangerous, if not more dangerous, to try squeezing a big voice into a lyric mold just because the singer is young.
 Vocal strain when told to “lighten up” on the voice without the technical knowledge and ability of HOW TO DO IT might cause physical and psychological (permanent) damage to the singer and his/her instrument.

 If such teachings are combined with the now common belief that singing opera should be as easy and effortless as speaking you might witness (as we often do in McCray studio) students with years of study behind them and no vocal development.
 Those voices sound very fragile and are led as lyric but they just lack basic vocal development.
 Only when one’s voice is developed can there be talk about its quality as potentially lyric or dramatic.

 The young singer who’s voice can be described as dramatic has somewhat greater challenges.
 An operatic sound is an extraordinary vibration.
 A lighter-voiced singer singing a fully supported tone is already impressive in any room.
 The lighter-voiced singer, however extraordinary, sounds human.
 When we think of voice types, it is the lighter voices that are considered typical.
 To most people a voice of a tenor sounds like Nemorino or Rodolfo, not so much like Siegmund or Otello.
 A soprano sounds more like Pamina and Musetta rather than Turandot or Ariadne.